Kubernetes Monitoring

 The following is a list of useful tools for Kubernetes monitoring.
 Note that this list isn’t comprehensive, as new tools pop up all the time and improvements are made to existing platforms.
 Still, these are a good starting point to help you along the road to figuring out your own Kubernetes monitoring strategy:

-• Kubernetes Dashboard – The built-in dashboard might lack some of the features of third-party applications, but it has the distinct advantage of being made by the same developers who make the platform.
+- Kubernetes Dashboard – The built-in dashboard might lack some of the features of third-party applications, but it has the distinct advantage of being made by the same developers who make the platform.
+It uses a web-based interface to give information about everything related to containers, clusters, and the associated application(s).

-• Prometheus – While free and open source, Prometheus was first created for SoundCloud, which means it should handle any volume of nodes from all corners of the map.
+- Prometheus – While free and open source, Prometheus was first created for SoundCloud, which means it should handle any volume of nodes from all corners of the map.
+The focust is on metrics and alerting, but there is enough room for deeper queries and integration.

-• Dynatrace – This solution really focuses on taking Kubernetes monitoring into the future, with enterprise-level features and myriad ways to sort big data.
+- Dynatrace – This solution really focuses on taking Kubernetes monitoring into the future, with enterprise-level features and many different ways to sort big data.
+Dynatrace isn’t so much a tool as it is a portal to many different tools, many of which are related to microservices delivered via containers.

-• cAdvisor – A lightweight and readily-available add-on to any Kubernetes setup, cAdvisor has become one of the go-tos for transitional analytics users.
+- cAdvisor – A lightweight and readily-available add-on to any Kubernetes setup, cAdvisor has become one of the go-tos for transitional analytics users.
+It provides clear numbers about users’ resource usage and performance without the bells and whistles some might find extraneous.

-• Elastic Stack – This group of applications includes Elasticsearch, Kibana, and Logstash, which leverage high-level search capability for finding container orchestration data and presenting it plainly.
+- Elastic Stack – This group of applications includes Elasticsearch, Kibana, and Logstash, each of which leverage high-level search capability to find container orchestration data and present it plainly.
+Elastic Cloud on Kubernetes is made specifically to work with the most popular container orchestration tool.

 Expert Help on Kubernetes Monitoring